Can “Tickle” Therapy Slow Down the Aging Process?

 An Easier Way to Stimulate

-In the case of the Leeds investigation, the scientists took a different tac.
-They examined how to re-tune the nervous system, getting it to act younger and more relaxed, by stimulating a small branch of the vagus nerve that can be accessed through the skin on certain points of the outer ear.
+In the case of the Leeds investigation, the scientists took a different tack.
+They examined how to re-tune the nervous system, making it act younger and more relaxed, by stimulating a small branch of the vagus nerve that can be accessed through the skin at certain points on the outer ear.
+This type of stimulation is so easy to do that, during the study, the Leeds researchers had their participants – all of them people over the age of 55 – apply the tiny bit of current to their ears at home.
+After two weeks of daily stimulation, the do-it-yourself therapy increased parasympathetic activity and restrained sympathetic influence.
+This “rebalanced” the nervous system in a healthy way.

 Folks in the research said they slept better as a result, and their moods improved.
 For many, their heart function also improved.
 Plus, what the researchers call “vagal tone” (functions performed by the vagus nerve) improved – a factor that, they say, increases life expectancy.1 The researchers also report that the people in the study were less limited in their ability to get around and do their daily activities after two weeks of vagus nerve stimulation.